 - Cancer Cell Biology

 Erwin Van Meir, PhD directs the Laboratory of Molecular Neuro-Oncology and participates in a multidisciplinary neuro-oncology team that designs new approaches for brain tumor therapy.
 He is the Founding Director of the Laney Graduate School's Cancer Biology Graduate Program and the Leader of the Cancer Cell Biology research program at Winship Cancer Institute.
-Dr. Van Meir has extensive experience in cancer research.
+Dr. Van Meir has extensive experience in cancer research and has made many original contributions with his colleagues in this area.

 He was trained in molecular biology at the Universities of Fribourg and Lausanne, Switzerland where he obtained his PhD in 1989.
 Dr. Van Meir pursued postdoctoral work at the Ludwig Institute for Cancer Research in San Diego, and joined the faculty of Emory University in 1998.